-- Will existing association staff lose their jobs?
-Not at all.
-In fact, our intent is to hire additional staff to complement the existing staff, and we are just figuring out what the composition will be.
-We intend to hire a full-time nurse practitioner, and part-time RPN and LPNs to ensure we always have at least one staff member from each designation.
+- Will you hire nurses as employees of the new association?
+Our intent is to hire additional staff to complement the existing staff, and we are just figuring out what the composition will be.
+We intend to hire a full-time RN and NP, and part-time RPN and LPNs to ensure we always have at least one staff member from each designation.

 Programs and Services

 - What programs and services will be offered?

 The beauty of moving to a new structure and organization means that we have opportunity to build whatever programs and services we want.
 That said, all existing programs, services, policy tables, funds, perk programs, etc., will be carried forward with slightly different compositions (for example, each of the existing committees and policy tables will add members of the other designations).
 There will also be opportunities to continue with designation-specific programs such as the NP Conference.

 The roll-out of programs and services will be announced on our website on an ongoing basis.
 Please keep an eye on nnpbc.com for more information on what is coming and when.

 - Will there be educational dollars offered by one association?